decentraland/adr/content/ADR-192-scene-bounds-checking.md

 ## Solutions explored with no success
 ### Discarding out-of-bounds pixels in Shader

-A proposed solution to inform the shader currently used to render all meshes in-world about every rendered mesh's scene world bound limits and discard the pixes that get outside those limits.
+A proposed solution to inform the shader currently used to render all meshes in-world about every rendered mesh's scene world bound limits and discard the pixels that get outside those limits.
 Since that would only affect visual components, non-visual components (e.g. AudioSource component) would be handled with localized checks.

 A POC was implemented successfully but the final results showed degraded performance due to having to disable other rendering optimizations (draw call optimizations, SRP Batcher) to enable the shader approach, this was documented at https://github.com/decentraland/unity-renderer/issues/3494#issuecomment-1331867872 .